ndd21/PHYS281/docs/demo-flow-control.md

 [1.0, 1.4142135623730951, 1.7320508075688772]
 ```

-An equivlane

-There is a very similar construct for dictionaries, called **dictionary comprehension**:
+There is a very similar construct for dictionaries, called _dictionary comprehension_:

 ```python
 values = [1, 2, 3]